 You will have an incredible view over Porto da Cruz but also along the entire east coast all the way to São Lourenço.
 The trail does continue further towards the coast but the viewpoint I have pictured below is about as good as it gets in my opinion.

 Once you have enjoyed the sunrise viewpoint over Porto da Cruz, you retrace your steps back to the intersection.
 You will now take the turn towards Faial (it will be on your right as you face away from the ocean).
 The trail leads you through the forest and down some slippery tracks.
 With a couple of breaks in the treeline you can get some sneaky views of the mountain ranges but this part of the hike is mostly uneventful.
 This next photo is from my drone but is the mountain ranges you can see.

-The trail leads you across the top of the rock, or over the Eagle’s Nest, until you wind your way down towards the town of Faial.
+The trail leads you across the top of the rock, or over the Eagle’s Nest until you wind your way down toward the town of Faial.
 This is a very pretty section of trail with the morning light and makes it worth creating the entire loop rather than just going up to the Porto da Cruz sunrise spot and back down the same way.

 I hope you enjoyed this guide about the Penha de Águia hike in Porto da Cruz on Madeira Island.
 Happy hiking and stay safe out there.

 WONDERING ABOUT WHERE TO STAY ON MADEIRA?